 It is a common occurrence to put ice cream in the fridge and forget about it, to later find that it has melted thoroughly.
 You might wonder whether you should just throw it away, or put it in the freezer so it gets in a solid form again and eat it again later.
 So, what should you actually do when the ice cream has melted in the fridge?

 If you forget your ice cream in the fridge, it is safe to refreeze it and get it ready for eating later in its original form.
-However, if the ice cream has melted outside the fridge, refreezing it would be unsafe since there is a chance for bacteria to multiply and spoil the ice cream thoroughly.
+However, if the ice cream melted on way home, refreezing it would be unsafe since there is a chance for bacteria to multiply and spoil the ice cream thoroughly.

 This is your chance to learn how to maintain ice cream in the right way, and what to do when it melts in your fridge.
 This article contains information about how long can ice cream last in the fridge and whether it is safe to refreeze it once it has melted.